DarkWiiPlayer/fengarixml/readme.md

 Changelog
 -----

+### Development

+- There are no more individual environments generated on the fly, but instead, there's just a single environment containing all the XML functions

 ### 1.1.0

 - MoonXML doesn't have any concept of buffers anymore, instead you pass it a function that handles your output (see examples)